apache/inlong-website/docs/development/binary_protocol/inlong_msg.md

 ## InLongMsg data format
 ### Format framework
 InLongMsg is a binary data packet in a custom format, which consists of a formatted payload information encapsulated by the same magic number (Magic) of 2 bytes at the front and back, as shown in the following figure:

 ![InLongMsg frame](img/inlongmsg_frame.png)

-The Magic field has 4 valid values ​​in the current implementation of InLongMsg, which respectively identify 4 different data versions that can be carried in the Payload part (MAGIC0 is an invalid value):
+The Magic field has 4 valid values in the current implementation of InLongMsg, which respectively identify 4 different data versions that can be carried in the Payload part (MAGIC0 is an invalid value):

 ```java
     private static final byte[] MAGIC0 = {(byte) 0xf, (byte) 0x0};
     private static final byte[] MAGIC1 = {(byte) 0xf, (byte) 0x1};